8 Black-Owned Beauty Brands You’ll Be Obsessed With

 Before Fenty Beauty shook the beauty community by tackling the lack of diversity, there was Iman Cosmetics.
 Founded in 1994 by Iman, the supermodel and widow of David Bowie, the brand was the first mainstream cosmetics and skincare collection designed for women of color.
 “I was admittedly comfortable with Iman Cosmetics being identified as a beauty brand that filled the gap for black women because it was deeply personal for me.
 It was more than foundations and powders; it was appealing to a deep psychological need that I think all black women needed at that time: to be told that they were beautiful, invited to sit at the cool table and courted in high style,” the model-turned-beauty mogul told WWD.

-If you’re in the market for a foundation that doesn’t leave your skin looking like the Sahara desert, check out the Iman Luminous Foundation.
+If you’re in the market for a foundation that doesn’t leave your skin feeling like the Sahara desert, check out the Iman Second to None Luminous Foundation.
 Formulated with Vitamin E, this powder foundation easily covers all your skin concerns while still give you a natural looking complexion.
-One Target reviewer called it the “BEST makeup on the planet for women of color.”
+One reviewer called it the “BEST makeup on the planet for women of color.”
 While another user received multiple compliments like, “you look so beautiful and noticeably younger.”

 “Treat our hair the same way we treat our skin; by nurturing it with ingredients that detoxify, hydrate, and protect.”
 This is the motto that best captures the essence of Briogeo.
 From a tender age, Nancy Twine learned how to create hair care products with wholesome ingredients thanks to her grandma, a well-known beauty guru in West Virginia.
 Fast-forward to her early twenties, when all-natural hair care products were not readily available, the beauty entrepreneur took her grandmother’s beauty recipes and teamed up with several natural chemist to develop Briogeo.
 Since its launch in 2013, the brand prides itself on being 6-free: free of sulfates, parabens, phthalates, silicones, DEA, and synthetic color.

 Because Briogeo’s products are 90 to 100 percent naturally derived, they are great for helping enhance the beauty of curls.
-One product that is at the top of the list is BRIOGEOCurl Charisma Chia + Flax Seed Coil Custard.
-The creamy leave-in defined coily hair type, while providing instant hydration to dry tresses.
+One product that is at the top of the list is BRIOGEO Don’t Despair, Repair!
+Deep Conditioning Hair Mask.
+The weekly hair treatment enhances your hair health with its natural ingredients, while also providing instant hydration to dry tresses.

 8. Pat McGrath Labs